-Prerequisite(s): third-year standing, MUSI 1002, and at least one of MUSI 2005.
-2006. or 2007.
+Prerequisite(s): third-year standing, MUSI 1002, and at least one of MUSI 2005, 2006, or 2007.
+Seminars three hours a week.

 The Composer in Context

 Examination of the life and music of a selected composer, and the historical, social, cultural, and political factors that shaped the context within which she/he worked.
 Focus on history, biography, musical style and analysis.